BobbyAnguelov/Esoterica/README.md

 ![Esoterica Logo](Docs/img/EE_Logo.png)

 [Esoterica Engine](https://www.esotericaengine.com) is an MIT licensed prototype game engine framework.
 It’s intended for use either as a proprietary engine starter pack, a technology demonstrator, an educational tool or an R&D framework.
 The goal of Esoterica is to provide a solid and robust starting point for folks that are looking to build their own tech or transition off of existing tech.
-It provide a lot of the boring and time consuming boilerplate work (reflection, serialization, resource management, math, etc...) as well a simple to extend tool framework allowing people to rapidly build their own tools.
+It provides a lot of the boring and time consuming boilerplate systems (reflection, serialization, resource management, math, etc...) as well as a tool framework allowing people to rapidly build their own tool/editors.

-Esoterica is NOT an off the shelf game engine that you can just take and work with.
+We need to be clear that Esoterica is NOT an off the shelf game engine that you can just take and work with.
 It is intended for technical teams that have the ability to extend and build upon it.

 ## Important Note: Stability